uiuctml/npc-models/README.md

 Always ensure the virtual environment is activated before running the project.

-Ensure the graphics driver is installed.
+Ensure the appropriate graphics GPU is installed.
 Additionally, for maximum compatibility and performance, run this project on a system with at least 64 GB of CPU memory (swap space acceptable) and 16 GB of GPU memory (aggregate across all available GPUs).

 ## Getting Started